-81 2022-33/2022-13 SUMMER PT (8 WEEKS) May 16 to July 16, 2022 May 16 Classes Began May 16 to 21 Late registration, cancellations, relocations and adjustments to the class schedule.
+81 2022-33 SUMMER PT (8 WEEKS) May 16 to July 16, 2022 May 16 Start of classes May 16 to 21 Late registration, cancellations, relocations and adjustments to the class schedule.
 May 23-24 Cancellation of enrollment with 100% refund to students who were admitted during late registration.
 May 30 Deadline for teachers to complete Attendance Census.
 June 5 Deadline for students to reinstate courses.
 July 13 Deadline to request total or partial withdrawal with a notation of "W".
 July 16 Last day of classes and final exams.
 July 17 Deadline to Faculty registered final grade on the web.

-July 4 to 10 - Summer Break Calendar subject to change
+July 4 to 10, 2022 - Summer Break